WP Rocket Review: Love it and Leave it

 Once you clean, minify and load your CSS where it is needed, you won’t have to worry about it anymore.

-Your Site JS
+Optimizing Your Site Scripts

 Note: You can use this tutorial to delay the execution of scripts without a plugin.
 PerfMatters also takes care of this really well.
+Flying Scripts is another alternative actively installed in more than 30K sites

 WP Rocket: Lazy Loading (3)

 Note: You can use PerfMatters to lazy load videos, Iframes, and Images.
+There are also different plugins that do that, including a free lazy-loading plugin by WPRocket.

 WP Rocket: Preloading (4)